 The Paris Agreement was a landmark moment.
 However, we’re not out of the woods yet.
-Recent reports have found that the Earth is increasingly threated by climate change.
+Recent reports have found that the Earth is increasingly threatened by climate change.

 The glacial melting in Antarctica is causing growing worries that our targets are not ambitious enough.
 Temperatures are growing at a rapid rate.
-It is unclear whether the world’s economy is able to move quickly enough.
+It is unclear whether the world’s economy can move quickly enough.